-The Certificate in Fundraising and Philanthropy Communication requires a minimum of 18 s.h.
-The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a graduate or professional degree program.
+The undergraduate Certificate in Fundraising and Philanthropy Communication (FPC) requires a minimum of 18 s.h.
 Students must maintain a g.p.a. of at least 2.00 in work for the certificate.
+The certificate may be earned by any student admitted to the University of Iowa who is not concurrently enrolled in a UI graduate or professional degree program.

 Students majoring in journalism and mass communication may count toward the certificate a maximum of 7 s.h. of journalism credit (prefix JMC) that they earn for the major.
-The certificate cannot be used to satisfy the major's concentration area requirement.
+The certificate cannot be used to satisfy the journalism and mass communication major's second area of concentration requirement.
 Students minoring in mass communication may count toward the certificate a maximum of 7 s.h. of journalism credit (prefix JMC) that they earn for the minor.
 Students in other majors should consult with their advisors to learn whether they may count certificate course work toward their majors.

 When certificate students register for fundraising and philanthropy communication courses (prefix FPC) that are cross-listed with journalism and mass communication (prefix JMC), they should register for the FPC course number.